 I love me a good sci-fi tale as much as the next person, but Hiroyuki Utatane’s Seraphic Feather left me cold.
 How cold, you ask?
 Colder than the vacuum of space, I tell you.

-The plot revolves around the discovery of an alien spaceship on the far side of the now-colonized Moon.
-Various factions compete for the downed ship, hoping to unlock its powers using the Emblem Seeds, a mysterious power source.
+The plot revolves around the discovery of an alien spaceship on the far side of the Moon.
+Various factions compete for the downed ship, hoping to unlock its powers using something called the Emblem Seeds.
 Running in tandem with the main plot are a love story between a young man named Sunao and his childhood friend Kei, who mysteriously re-appears after dying in an explosion on the Moon, and subplot involving Kei’s brother Apep, who mysteriously sprouts a pair of wings.
-As one might imagine from my summary, the dialogue is just as preposterous as the story, with characters frequently explaining things to one another that one would expect them to already know.
-(The Mystery Science Theater 3000 gang would have a field day.)
+The dialogue is pure Mystery Science Theater fodder, with characters frequently explaining things to one another that, presumably, they already know.
 Utatane seems more interested in drawing buxom girls and explosions than actually moving the plot along; though characters yell and grab each other by the arm on almost every page, the story is dead in the water long before the end of volume one.
-Anyone who finds the suggestive cover art and title pages sexy will find the actual story an even bigger let-down, as it’s much tamer than all that provocation might suggest.
+Anyone who finds the cover art sexy will find the actual story an even bigger let-down, as it’s much tamer than all those leather bustiers and riding crops might suggest.

 2. INNOCENT W